 - Fatigue – When food isn’t properly absorbed, your body doesn’t get the nutrition it needs.
 Sometimes chronic fatigue syndrome occurs along with IBS.
 Many people with IBS also have sleep problems which contribute to fatigue in general.
 Your extreme tiredness could be a symptom of IBS, especially if you experience pain the day after a sleepless night.

 - Early Satiety – Feeling full after eating small amounts of food can make it difficult to stay on a healthy diet.
 IBS could be the reason you can’t eat enough to get proper nutrients.
+This can also be related if your stomach hurts after eating.
 Other possible reasons include pancreatic cancer, stomach ulcers, and gastroesophageal reflux disease.
-IBS often coincides with the latter, causing heartburn after eating meals.
+IBS symptoms often coincide with the latter, causing heartburn after eating meals.
 You should have heartburn, reflux, or early satiety diagnosed whether they occur independently or together.

 - Nausea – A significant number of people with IBS experience nausea, most often first thing in the morning.
 This symptom often accompanies constipation and may be relieved by having a bowel movement.
 Sometimes the nausea is severe enough to cause vomiting.
 Nausea and vomiting from IBS aren’t life-threatening but they can be symptoms of other conditions such as a bowel obstruction.

-- Backache – Backaches with IBS are usually referred pain from the large bowel.
+- Backache – Backaches with IBS are usually caused by pain from the large bowel.
 Back pain can also originate from several other conditions.